Vi-Sri/vi-sri.github.io/index.md

 # A Monk's journey

-A philosophical exploration into the world of intelligent systems with a gimmicky name.In search of nirvana, This blog is about my personal experiences and observations into Computer Vision, Machine learning and Statistics.
+A philosophical exploration into the world of intelligent systems with a gimmicky name.
+In search of nirvana, This blog is about my personal experiences and observations into Computer Vision, Machine learning and Statistics.
 Please feel free to

 ### [Elements of Statistical Learning - Series](https://vi-sri.github.io/eosl/statistics)
 This Series about my practical explorations from the book **Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani and Jerome Friedman**.
 This Series includes chapter-wise notes.